cc250080/home-cluster/README.md

 volumeBindingMode: Immediate
 ```

-Here the parameters server and share are pointing to my personal NAS server, which should be able prior to performing this task.
+Here the parameters server and share are pointing to my personal NAS server, which should be ready prior to performing this task.